 Mr. Dooley opened his law practice on Main Street in Lexington in 1954.
 It is this practice which has now grown and evolved into The Dooley Law Firm, P.A., a firm with a proud tradition of legal service to Lexington and the surrounding area for decades.

 In addition to a distinguished legal career, Mr. Dooley also distinguished himself as a community servant.
 Mr. Dooley served in the South Carolina House of Representatives for eight years and in the South Carolina Senate for six years.
-Mr. Dooley has served on the Lexington County School District One Board.
-He has served on the Board of Director for The Lexington State Bank, Southern National Bank, and BB&T. Mr. Dooley has also been active in the Lexington Chamber of Commerce and the Lexington Lions Club.
+Mr. Dooley served on the Lexington County School District One Board.
+He has served on the Board of Director for The Lexington State Bank, Southern National Bank, and BB&T. Mr. Dooley was also active in the Lexington Chamber of Commerce and the Lexington Lions Club.